EnpyTrust/Research-of-EnpyTrust/README.md

 # how we do it
 This is confidential Information that we can't share to anyone out side of this organiztaion.

+# how to use lmea
+generate a key, then use the key and... i forgot what is was so... figure it out i guess?